 Road resurfacing is an effective way of extending the overall life of the pavement structure and therefore a road resurfacing program is highly recommended.
 Roads with a structural adequacy of 12/20 or greater are included as candidates for potential resurfacing.
 Preliminary recommendations and prioritization for road resurfacing are based on condition rating and traffic demands on each road section, as per the Inventory Manual.
-A road with higher traffic volumes and fair structural adequacy score, in an attempt to intervene and extend the life of the road before it deteriorates to a level that can no longer be resurfaced (i.e. more expensive reconstruction is required).
+A road with higher traffic volumes and fair structural adequacy is given priority over a road with moderate traffic and good structural adequacy score, in an attempt to intervene and extend the life of the road before it deteriorates to a level that can no longer be resurfaced (i.e. more expensive reconstruction is required).
 Specific resurfacing treatment recommendations must be assessed through further field investigation and detail design effort, prior to selecting and implementing the resurfacing strategy.